Sudeley Castle: 12th century

 It is believed that the first castle at Sudeley was built during this time, otherwise known as an adulterine castle.
-Nothing is known as to what this castle looked like; it may well have simply been the fortification of the existing manor house, or an altogether new structure.
+Nothing is known as to what this castle looked like; it may have simply been the fortification of the existing manor house, or an altogether new structure.

 However, after the sacking of Worcester in 1139 by the forces of the Empress Matilda, under her brother Robert of Gloucester, Waleran de Beaumont, 1st Earl of Worcester retaliated, attacking and capturing both Sudeley and Tewkesbury.

-Although little is known of what happened to Sudeley during this attack, it seems likely that its fortifications were pulled down by the vengeful Earl of Worcester, as soon after Roger, Earl of Hereford built a replacement motte and bailey castle in Winchcombe.
+Although little is known of what happened to Sudeley during this attack, it seems likely that its fortifications were pulled down by the Earl of Worcester, as soon after Roger, Earl of Hereford built a replacement motte and bailey castle in Winchcombe.

-A few decades after the Anarchy, the Sudeley family were to step once more onto the world stage with John's younger son, William de Tracy, participating in the murder of Thomas Becket, Archbishop of Canterbury.
+A few decades after the Anarchy, the Sudeley family stepped once more in the world stage with John's younger son, William de Tracy, participated in the murder of Thomas Becket, Archbishop of Canterbury.
 William was subsequently excommunicated by Pope Alexander III.
 He went on pilgrimage to Rome in 1171 and gained an audience with the pope, who exiled him and his fellow conspirators to Jerusalem.